yipcw5-PROG3/PhabPharmacyDB/README.md

 4. Click Test Connection and it should be successful.
 Click OK and in the database window you should see your database connection tree.
 5. Click the QL icon at the top of the database window->New Console
-6. Enter the SQL (console_command file) in the console window and then click the go button (play button top left of console window):-
+6. Enter the SQL (console_command.rtf file) in the console window and then click the go button (play button top left of console window):-
 * All shop_product elements belong to the Paddington branch
 * There is 1 registered customer, card_details and order_details.
 All other tables are empty.
 * All warnings/errors that mention "unsafe query" or "... already exists": execute or ignore as necessary.